testh1reprod/gluon/src/autogluon_assistant/Streamlit/README.md

 ````
 streamlit run app.py
 ````
-5. The Autogluon Assistant Web UI should now be accessible in your web browser at `http://localhost:8501` in your web browser.
+5. The Autogluon Assistant Web UI should now be accessible in your web browser at `http://localhost:8501`